Who's policing Facebook?

 It's one of several crises engulfing the company in recent months, from Russian propaganda to hate speech.

-In his effort to find a satisfactory answer to concerns, he will once again turn to the fact Facebook has been hiring people in droves.
+In an effort to answer concerns, he will once again turn to the fact Facebook has been hiring people in droves.

-Thousands of new workers, taken on to add a human touch to a moderation and verification processes that aren't yet sophisticated enough to solve the problem with computing power alone.
+Thousands of new workers have been taken on to add a human touch to moderation and verification processes that aren't yet sophisticated enough to solve the problem with computing power alone.

 The company said it now has 15,000 people involved in the community safety effort, well on the way to its stated aim of 20,000.
 That's double what it had this time last year.